By David Pitonyak

 “My body does not move like I want it to.”

 Aron wanted to order a hamburger at a the restaurant, but his mouth kept saying, “I want pizza.”
 When the waiter brought him pizza, he became so upset he knocked it on the floor.
 Later, at home, he typed to his mom, “I wanted a hamburger but I couldn’t stop saying, ‘I want pizza.’
-Aron experiences differences from other people in the way his body moves (see Anne Donnellan and Martha Leary’s book, Movement Differences and Diversity in Autism/Mental Retardation: Appreciating and Accommodating Persons with Communication and Behavior Challenges for additional information (ordering information on the last page).
+Aron experiences differences from other people in the way his body moves (see Anne Donnellan and Martha Leary’s book, Movement Differences and Diversity in Autism/Mental Retardation: Appreciating and Accommodating Persons with Communication and Behavior Challenges for additional information (link at the bottom of the post).

-Obviously there are many needs that a person may be conveying with her behaviors.
+Obviously there are many needs that a person may be conveying with their behaviors.
 A single behavior can “mean” many things.
-The important point is that difficult behaviors do not occur without reason.
+The important point is that challenging behavior does not occur without reason.
 All behavior, even if it is self-destructive, is “meaning-full.”

 Ask the person (and/or the person’s supporters) what he or she needs to be happy.
 Find out who he or she counts on in a pinch.
 How often does he or she see loved ones and friends?
 What are his or her favorite activities?
 Where does he or she like to go?
 Ask the person what leads to unhappiness.
 Who are the people who the person does not like?
 How often does he or she see them?
 What are the person’s least favorite activities?
 Since many people are experiencing physical and/or psychiatric distress, it’s also important to know something about the person’s physical and emotional health.
 Does the person have a way to let others know what he or she needs and feels?
 Is the person experiencing physiological or psychological distress?
 What kinds of medications is he or she taking?
 Do they help?